 No data found.
-However, at low concentrations ( $< 10^{-7}$ M or $< 35 \mu g/l$ ) and in sediments with a pH value between 5 and 9, phenylmercury carboxylates are dissociated to phenylmercury and a carboxylate anion.
-With phenylmercury as common intermediate it is considered likely that the propionate, octanoate, 2-ethylhexanoate and neodecanoate do not behave differently from the acetate with regard to biodegradation in sediments.
+However, as the initial reaction in the environment appears to be dissociation of the compound in phenylmercury and an carboxylate anion, it is considered likely that the propionate, octanoate, 2-ethylhexanoate and neodecanoate salts of phenylmercury do not behave much differently from the acetate with regard to initial biodegradation in sediments.

-Presumably, all four substances will eventually be completely transformed to inorganic mercury species (divalent and/or monovalent cations or elemental mercury), which, under anaerobic conditions, can be biotransformed to methylmercury.
+Presumably, all four substances will eventually be transformed completely to inorganic mercury species (divalent and/or monovalent cations or elemental mercury), which, under anaerobic conditions, can be biotransformed to methylmercury.